versus-systems/tracker-web/README.md

 Inside the `design` folder is a picture of the project dashboard we would like you to build.

-The project has been setup with React and Material-UI and we would like you to make the dashboard similar to the picture.
+The project has been setup with React and Material-UI and we would like you to make the dashboard similar to the picture in the /design folder.

 ## Setup